ptdecker/cbasics/README.md

 In many cases these are programs outlined in K&R which are useful or interesting but were not carried forward into an exercise.
 The other cases are test programs or experiments.

 * echoargs.c:     Echos passed arguments
 * getkeywords.c:  Implements getkeywords program from section 6.3
 * makebigline.c:  Outputs a 3001 character text line
 * points.c:       Implements 'points' examples from 6.1 and 6.2 of "structures" chapter
+* porterstem.c:   Almost a straight port of Martin's implementation of Martin Porter's stemming algorithm with minor updates for coding styling, types (bool, size_t, char), comment expansion, partial splint compliance, big static buffer, etc.
 * rpncalc/*.c:    Unadulterted (pre-exercise) RPN Calculator (rpncalc0)
 * saveasascii.c:  Strips input of everything except regular values
 * size.c:         Counts the number of characters in the input
 * testupcase.c:   Tests a technique to convert uppercase ASCII letters to lowercase
+* wordxrefstem.c: An alternative implementation of wordxref.c (6-03) that leverages Martin Porter's stemming algorithm

 ##Test Files